daveman1010221/sed-key/README.md

 [![Crates.io](https://img.shields.io/crates/v/sed-key.svg)](https://crates.io/crates/sed-key)

-`sed-key` is a Rust command-line tool for locking, unlocking, and querying the lock state of [NVMe Self-Encrypting Drives (SED)](https://wiki.archlinux.org/title/Self-encrypting_drives) using the TCG OPAL protocol under Linux.
-Its scope is intentionally limited and is intended for use in places like early stage boot environments. sed-key is designed to accept a key as a CLI argument.
+`sed-key` is a Rust command-line tool **and reusable library** for locking, unlocking, and querying the lock state of [NVMe Self-Encrypting Drives (SED)](https://wiki.archlinux.org/title/Self-encrypting_drives) using the TCG OPAL protocol under Linux.

+It’s intentionally minimal — ideal for early-boot or recovery environments — and supports both direct CLI use and programmatic invocation from other Rust code.

 It wraps the Linux `ioctl`s for OPAL discovery and lock/unlock, providing:

 - **Discovery**: Check whether a drive supports OPAL/SED and parse the locking feature descriptor.
 - **Locking/Unlocking**: Send the `OPAL_LOCK_UNLOCK` command with your Admin1 password.
 - **CLI**: A `sed-key` binary to view lock status or unlock drives interactively.
+- **Library API:** Call `do_lock`, `do_unlock`, or `do_status` directly from your own code.
+- **Mock Backend:** Built-in simulator for hardware-free testing.
+- **Feature-Gated Real Hardware Tests:** Enable `--features real-hardware` for integration on test drives.

 ---